-- A claim is not required for the Coronavirus Supplement. - The Coronavirus Supplement is taxable and counts as income for social security purposes. - There will be no debts raised in respect of the Coronavirus Supplement unless the person knowingly provided false or misleading information. - There is no means testing or apportionment of the Coronavirus Supplement. - Eligible ABSTUDY Living Allowance recipients will receive the Coronavirus Supplement from 27 April 2020, for a six month period, along with their usual payment. - A person may only receive one fortnightly payment of the Coronavirus Supplement per fortnight.
-A person who is paid a fortnightly Coronavirus Supplement, and is subsequently granted another qualifying payment for that fortnight, is not entitled to receive another Coronavirus Supplement. - For a temporary period commencing 25 March 2020, the Personal Assets Test will NOT apply to ABSTUDY students or Australian Apprentices for the duration of payment of the Coronavirus Supplement (see Coronavirus pandemic temporary suspension of assets testing).
+- A claim is not required for the Coronavirus Supplement. - The Coronavirus Supplement is taxable and counts as income for social security purposes. - There is no means testing or apportionment of the Coronavirus Supplement. - Eligible ABSTUDY Living Allowance recipients will receive the Coronavirus Supplement from 27 April 2020 until 31 March 2021, along with their usual payment. - A person may only receive one fortnightly payment of the Coronavirus Supplement per fortnight.
+A person who is paid a fortnightly Coronavirus Supplement, and is subsequently granted another qualifying payment for that fortnight, is not entitled to receive another Coronavirus Supplement. - For a temporary period commencing 25 March 2020 and ending 24 September 2020, the Personal Assets Test does NOT apply to ABSTUDY students or Australian Apprentices (see Coronavirus pandemic temporary suspension of assets testing).
+The Personal Assets Test will be reinstated from 25 September 2020. - Where payments in excess of entitlement have occurred, refer to Chapter 3: Overpayment and Recovery of Allowances to determine what is a recoverable debt and from whom this amount should be recovered.